Welcome to Elite Wine's wine wall buying guide: Everything you need to know about wine walls

 The All-Black option is available at an additional cost of £1460 which includes Black matte epoxy powder coating of all internal (beams, internal panels, accessories, shelf) and external (door profiles, frame, handles, flank) metal parts.
 Depending on model, some details i.e. screw caps or shelf supports remain in stainless steel finish.

 Overall, wine walls are the new big investment to make when it comes to wine storage.
 A wine wall can store and cool bottles of wine exactly the same as a wine cooler does albeit with an added degree of sophistication thanks to its cooling technology.
-As noted, well-assembled wine wall can make no end of difference to the feel and ambience of bar or restaurant and even improve sales.
+As noted, well-assembled wine wall can make no end of difference to the feel and ambiance of bar or restaurant and even improve sales.
 With no end of different options to choose from, this is for sure a technology to look out for in the future.